-Master basic coding with this beginner-friendly course bundle
+Learn basic coding with this beginner-friendly course bundle

 As part of an ongoing series, the CNN Underscored team showcases outstanding deals you can shop right now on the CNN Store.
 Each week, our staff chooses a product to feature that we think you'll love.
 This week, we're highlighting the Complete Learn to Code Masterclass Bundle ($39, originally $1,370.95; store.cnn.com).